 id.au rule changes

-If you have registered a hobby, you remain eligible until your licence expires.
+If you have registered an id.au name that refers to a personal interest or hobby, you remain eligible for that name until your licence expires.

 Under the new id.au, rules, the domain name must match a person’s name or nickname.
 A nickname means a familiar or humorous name given to a Person but does not include the name of a company, trademark, profession or service.